oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    - Option 1: Live edit your domain.
      - Call `kubectl -n sample-domain1-ns edit domain sample-domain1`.
      - Edit the value of the `spec.restartVersion` field and save.
-       - The field is a string, but most folks simply use a number in this field and increment it with each restart.
+       - The field is a string; typically, you can use a number in this field and increment it with each restart.
    - Option 2: Or, dynamically change your domain using `kubectl patch`.
      - To get the current `restartVersion` call:
        ```
        kubectl -n sample-domain1-ns get domain sample-domain1 '-o=jsonpath={.spec.restartVersion}'
        ```
      - Choose a new restart version that's different from the current restart version.
-       - The field is a string, but most folks simply use a number in this field and increment it with each restart.
+       - The field is a string; typically, you can use a number in this field and increment it with each restart.
-     - Use `kubectl patch` to set to the new value.
+     - Use `kubectl patch` to set the new value.
 For example, assuming the new restart version is `2`:
        ```
        kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json '-p=[{"op": "replace", "path": "/spec/restartVersion", "value": "2" }]'
        ```

-1. _Wait for your domain to roll._
+1. Wait for your domain to restart.

-   The operator should then rerun the introspector job and subsequently roll your domain's WebLogic pods one-by-one.
+   The operator should then rerun the introspector job and subsequently restart your domain's WebLogic pods, one-by-one.
 You can monitor this process using the command `kubectl -n sample-domain1-ns get pods --watch`.
 Here's some sample output:

    ```
    NAME                                         READY STATUS              RESTARTS   AGE